Windley Key Fossil Reef Geological State Park

 Welcome to Windley Key Fossil Reef Geological State Park

-Formed of Key Largo limestone, fossilized coral, this land was sold to the Florida East Coast Railroad, which used the stone to build Henry Flagler's Overseas Railroad in the early 1900s.
+Formed of Key Largo limestone, or fossilized coral, this land was sold to the Florida East Coast Railroad, which used the stone to build Henry Flagler's Overseas Railroad in the early 1900s.

 After the railroad was built, the quarry was used until the 1960s to produce exquisite pieces of decorative stone called Keystone.